Vittorio Sgarbi: Personal life

 Sgarbi never married.
 He has two recognized daughters (born in 1998 and 2000, respectively) and a son (born in 1988).
 In 2008, Sgarbi commented: "I am against [conventional] paternity.
 The category of 'father' is not one to which I feel that I must belong.
 That said, I am also against abortion.
 There are women who wanted children with me, but I do not, because there can be no obligation to act as a father."
 In 2011, Ancona's Court of Appeal attributed to him the paternity of a third daughter, then thirteen years old, by an opera singer.
 On that occasion, he claimed to have had at least forty children.

 In 2019, Sgarbi retired from work due to age limits.
 He taught for three years as a contract professor at the University of Udine.
 In 2022, he was appointed due to clear fame as full professor of History of Modern Art at the Faculty of Engineering and Architecture of the Kore University of Enna; he never served the position due to the age limits.

 In January 2021, Sgarbi revealed that he had asymptomatic COVID-19 and that he had testicular cancer, from which he healed in June 2021.
 He again tested positive for COVID-19 in February 2022.
-In March 2025, Sgarbi revealed that he suffers from depression.
+In March 2025, Sgarbi revealed that he has depression.

 Sgarbi has been involved in several criminal and civil trials, and was mainly sentenced to fines for the crimes of defamation and insult.
 In 1996, he was convicted for the crime of forgery and aggravated and continuous fraud against the state due to the production of false documents and absenteeism in the 1989–1990 period while he was an employee of the Ministry of Cultural Heritage, with the qualification of artistic and cultural heritage official of Veneto, and at the time of his participation in the Maurizio Costanzo Show.
 He received a suspended prison sentence of 6 months and 10 days.
 Also sentenced to pay 700,000 lire in compensation, Sgarbi justified himself by stating that his absence from the office depended on his commitment to drafting an art catalogue, and spoke of "arbitrary, discretion, and madness" regarding the sentence.
 In 2016, a sentence of the labour section of the Court of Venice readmitted Sgarbi to service in the roles of the Superintendence of Venice.

 Sgarbi is a commentator of association football events.
 In May 2017, he made several comments about football figures, such as Antonio Conte, Luciano Moggi, and Diego Armando Maradona; he compared Maradona to Caravaggio, and later stated, upon Maradona's death in November 2020, that he was his friend and always defended him from criticism.
 In July 2019, Sgarbi had a diatribe with journalist Giampiero Mughini.
 Referencing both cinema and football, he compared Mughini to the priest in The Exorcist, and joked that Mughini had rekindled his interista soul.
 In November 2022, Sgarbi described the possible demolition of San Siro as "a crime".
 In January 2023, he criticized the 15-point penalty issued to Juventus for capital gains.